-- (3) Definitions.
-Definitions for terms used in this section, as well as in the Organizational Conduct Review Process, are located in UCF-5.006(3). - (4) Principles of Registered Student Organization Responsibility. - (a) Any registered student organization can be held responsible for its actions or the actions of a collection of its members acting together.
-Misconduct on the part of an individual member(s) may not automatically be sufficient to initiate the Organizational Conduct Review Process. - (b) Students may be held accountable as individuals under the Rules of Conduct for their conduct, whether the students are acting in an individual capacity or the students are acting as a member of a registered student organization. - (c) The following criteria will be used to determine if a registered student organization can be held responsible for the actions of one or more individuals when those actions result in a violation of the Organizational Rules of Conduct: - 1.
+(3) Definitions.
+Definitions for terms used in this section, as well as in the Organizational Conduct Review Process, are located in UCF-5.006(3).

+(4) Principles of Student Group Responsibility.

+(a) Any registered student organization can be held responsible for its actions or the actions of a collection of its members acting together.
+Misconduct on the part of an individual member(s) may not automatically be sufficient to initiate the Organizational Conduct Review Process.

+- (b) Students may be held accountable as individuals under the Rules of Conduct for their conduct, whether the students are acting in an individual capacity or the students are acting as a member of a registered student organization. - (c) The following criteria will be used to determine if a registered student organization can be held responsible for the actions of one or more individuals when those actions result in a violation of the Organizational Rules of Conduct: - 1.
 A violation arises out of an organization-sponsored, financed, or otherwise sanctioned activity or event, where the organization provided the context for the violation. - 2.
 A pattern of individual violations has occurred and/or continues to occur within the organization without adequate control, response, or disciplinary action on the part of the registered student organization or its executive board members or officers. - 3.
 The action resulting in the violation has received either the implied or overt consent of the registered student organization or any executive board members or officers of the registered student organization. - 4.
 The registered student organization or any executive board member or officer of the registered student organization fails to report and take reasonable action against invitees/members responsible for the Organizational Rules Conduct violation. - 5.
 The registered student organization overtly places or implicitly allows active members of the registered student organization to be in a position to act on behalf or with authority of the organization. - 6.
-The registered student organization chooses to protect one or more individual offenders who are active members of the registered student organization from official actions. - (d) Should a reported incident occur where an organization is named as allegedly violating an Organizational Rule of Conduct, the University may hold an investigation to gather facts to help provide further context to the original complaint. - (5) Medical Emergencies.
+The registered student organization chooses to protect one or more individual offenders who are active members of the registered student organization from official actions. - (d) Should a reported incident occur where an organization is named as allegedly violating an Organizational Rule of Conduct, the University may conduct an investigation to gather facts to help provide further context to the original complaint.
+The investigative process may include administering surveys to organization members and/or conducting interviews with persons associated with or believed to have knowledge about the reported incident.
+An investigative report will be drafted containing findings.
+Next steps following the investigation may be to close the case, request more information, or initiate a disciplinary proceeding.

+(5) Medical Emergencies.
 The University of Central Florida highly encourages students and registered student organizations to call for medical assistance whenever an individual experiences severe intoxication or serious injury after consuming alcohol and/or drugs.
-Students and registered student organizations may be reluctant to call for help for themselves or others due to potential involvement from the UCF Police Department or the Office of Student Conduct.
-Due to the serious or life-threatening nature of these medical emergencies, the University of Central Florida urges students to contact emergency medical services or the UCF police department if alcohol-related and/or drug-related medical emergencies arise.
-The university's primary goal is to create a safe environment for its students.
-Procedures and expectations regarding these incidents have been outlined in the Office of Student Conduct Rules of Conduct Controlled Substance and Drug Violations and Alcoholic Beverages section and the Organizational Rules of Conduct section.
+Students and registered student organizations may be reluctant to call for help for themselves or others due to potential involvement from the law enforcement officials or Student Conduct and Academic Integrity (SCAI).
+Due to the serious or life-threatening nature of these medical emergencies, the University of Central Florida urges students to contact emergency medical services or law enforcement officials if alcohol-related and/or drug-related medical emergencies arise.
+The University's primary goal is to create a safe environment for its students.
+Procedures and expectations regarding these incidents have been outlined in SCAI Rules of Conduct

+Controlled Substance and Drug Violations and Alcoholic Beverages section and the Organizational Rules of Conduct section.